judemille/GrayEuroScope/README.md

 # EuroScope, but in dark gray!
 Let's face it, EuroScope is ugly.
 The green color it has doesn't even match the real-world TopSky system, and it just looks bad.
-Well, here's a solution!
+It matches the real-world Matias system from Hungary, which is great if you're controlling Hungary, but if you're controlling elsewhere it's just ugly.
+Should you be a controller for *not* Hungary, here's a solution!
 This will make your EuroScope a pleasant dark gray.

 This is distributed as a binary patch to avoid copyright issues.
 # NOTE: THIS IS MADE FOR EUROSCOPE 3.2.3.
-OTHER VERSIONS WILL BREAK.
+ANY OTHER VERSION WILL BREAK.
 The steps are simple:
+ - If you have already installed this patch and are installing a new version, restore the original exe through whatever means. (running the installer in repair mode works.)
  - Get [DeltaPatcher](https://github.com/marco-calautti/DeltaPatcher/releases/latest) and extract it somewhere.
+ - Make a backup of your EuroScope exe.
+You can always repair the install with the ES installer, but it's handy to have.
  - Once you've gotten DeltaPatcher and extracted it, open it up.
  - Select the EuroScope exe as the original file.
- - If you are running under Windows, select "ESGrayPatch_Windows.xdelta" from this repository as the XDelta patch.
- - If you are running under Wine (MacOS or Linux), select "ESGrayPatch_Wine.xdelta" from this repository as the XDelta patch.
+ - Select ESDarkGray.xdelta from this repository as the XDelta patch.
  - Press apply patch.

 Your EuroScope is now dark gray.
 If you would like your TopSky to match, copy the lines from